 Your application is not treated as a claim for credit or refund.
 It may be disallowed if it has material omissions or math errors that are not corrected within the 90-day period.
-If the application is disallowed in whole or in part, no suit challenging the disallowance may be brought in any court.
-But you may file a regular claim for credit or refund before the limitation period expires, as explained in Form 1040X or Other Amended Return on page 2.
+If the application is disallowed in whole or in part, no suit challenging the disallowance can be brought in any court.
+But you can file a regular claim for credit or refund before the limitation period expires, as explained later under Form 1040X or Other Amended Return.